Skip to Content

 The Henry – Courtesy of MGM Resorts

-Cafe Americano at Caesars Palace: The late-night menu at Cafe Americano is wide-ranging and includes burgers, fish & chips, pasta, a ribeye steak, breakfast items, and personal pizzas.
-Most items on the menu land in the mid-$20 range.
+Cafe Americano at Caesars Palace: The late-night menu is wide-ranging and includes burgers, fish & chips, pasta, ribeye steak, breakfast items, and personal pizzas.
+Most items on the menu land in the mid-$20s.

-Westside Deli at Circus Circus: Home to plenty of cheap, quick eats.
-Westside Deli serves breakfast, soups, salads, burgers, and sandwiches around the clock.
+Big Top Eats at Circus Circus: Home to plenty of cheap, quick eats.
+Big Top Eats serves breakfast, soups, salads, burgers, and sandwiches around the clock.
 In addition to meals, some unique snacks are also offered like chili, chili cheese fries, and nachos.

-Denny’s (3 locations): Although you likely have one back at home, you should note that Denny’s is open 24 hours and offer locations at Casino Royale, just north of MGM Grand, and just north of Encore.
+Denny’s (3 locations): Although you likely have one back at home, you should note that Denny’s is open 24 hours and has locations at Casino Royale, just north of the MGM Grand, and just north of the Encore.

 Related: Buffets Currently Open in Las Vegas.